San Francisco Bay Area issues new stay-at-home order

-SAN FRANCISCO (AP) — The health officers in six San Francisco Bay Area regions issued a new stay-at-home order Friday as the number of virus cases surge and hospitals fill.
+SAN FRANCISCO (AP) — The health officers in five San Francisco Bay Area counties issued a new stay-at-home order Friday requiring some businesses to close and banning all gatherings, as the number of virus cases surge and hospitals fill.

-The changes will take effect for most of the area at 10 p.m.
+The changes take effect for most of the area at 10 p.m.
 Sunday and last through Jan.
-4. The counties have not yet reached Gov. Gavin Newsom’s threshold announced a day earlier requiring such an order when 85% of ICU beds at regional hospitals are full, but officials said the hospital system will be overwhelmed before the end of December when Newsom’s order would apply.
+4. Gov. Gavin Newsom announced a new system for regional closures that likely would have forced the Bay Area to implement the shutdown within weeks.
+It mandates that regions must take the steps when 85% of ICU beds are full.

+But officials said Bay Area hospitals will be overwhelmed sooner than that.

-“We don’t think we can wait for the state’s new restrictions to go into effect later this month.
-This is an emergency,” said Contra Costa Health Officer Chris Farnitano.
+“We don’t think we can wait for the state’s new restrictions to go into effect. … This is an emergency,” Contra Costa Health Officer Chris Farnitano said.

 The order came the same day the state recorded another daily record number of cases, with 22,018, and hospitalizations topped 9,000 for first time.

-It means restaurants will have to close to indoor and outdoor dining, bars and wineries must close along with hair and nail salons and playgrounds.
+Restaurants will have to close to indoor and outdoor dining, and bars and wineries must close along with hair and nail salons and playgrounds.
 Retail stores and shopping centers can operate with just 20% customer capacity.
-Gatherings of any size with people outside of your household are banned.
+Gatherings of any size with people outside a household are banned.

 Berkeley Health Officer Lisa Hernandez said people should not meet in person with anyone they don’t live with, “even in a small group, and even outdoors with precautions.”